Measuring a Used Saddle

 Trail Seat: A solid seat with no cut-out.
 It features a slight rise at the back, sloping upward toward the pommel.

-Flat Seat: Features a cut-out near the front of the seat by the pommel, typically around 3” in length (may vary by production year).
+Flat Seat: Features a cut-out near the front of the seat by the pommel, typically around 3” in length, though this may vary by production year.
 This seat has a lower rise and a flatter overall profile from front to back.

 6. Fender Type

-If the saddle you are looking at has a fender—some have stirrup leathers only—there are two fender styles:
+If the saddle you are looking at has fenders — some have stirrup leathers only — there are two fender styles:

 Trail Fenders: Have a 1.5” Biothane neck that connects the fender to the stirrup and are adjusted with easy-to-use roller buckles.